I haven’t met too many kids who don’t like Dr. Seuss books. My girls love them.

 This game is simple to prep and it’s fun math practice for your preschoolers and kindergartners.

-Grab your copy of One Fish Two Fish Red Fish Blue Fish and let’s get started!
+Grab your copy of the book and let’s get started making out One Fish Two Fish Red Fish Blue Fish activity!

 How to make the game: